benzado/heroic-sns/README.md

 `:auto_confirm` affects how on-topic subscription confirmations are handled.

-- If `true`, they are confirmed by retrieving the URL in the `SubscribeURL` field of the SNS message, and your app is not notified.
+- If `true`, they are confirmed by retrieving the URL in the `SubscribeURL` field of the SNS message, and your app is NOT notified.
+This is the default.
-- If `false`, they are ignored; your app is also not notified.
+- If `false`, they are ignored; your app is NOT notified.
 - If `nil`, there is no special handling and the message is passed along to your app.

-The default is `true`.

 `:auto_resubscribe` affects how on-topic unsubscribe confirmations are handled.

+- If `false`, they are ignored and your app is NOT notified.
+This is the default.
-- If `true`, they topic is automatically re-subscribed by retrieving the URL in the `SubscribeURL` field of the SNS message, and your app is not notified.
+- If `true`, they topic is automatically re-subscribed by retrieving the URL in the `SubscribeURL` field of the SNS message, and your app is NOT notified.
-- If `false`, they are ignored and your app is also not notified.
 - If `nil`, there is no special handling and the message is passed along to your app.

-The default is `false`.

 If you are a control-freak and want no special handling whatsoever, use these
 options: